Reports: Texas A&M QB Conner Weigman out for rest of season after left foot injury

 Weigman was named A&M’s starter ahead of the season and was playing well through the first four games of the season.
 He was 82-of-119 passing and had thrown for 979 yards and eight touchdowns to just two interceptions.
 His completion percentage was 13 points higher than it was in five games a season ago and he was averaging 1.4 yards more per attempt in 2023 than he did in 2022.

-The sophomore was a four-star recruit int he class of 2022 and ranked as the No. 1 dual-threat quarterback in the country, according to Rivals.
-He had thrown for over 300 yards in each of A&M's previous two games before the Auburn game.
+The sophomore was a four-star recruit in the class of 2022 and ranked as the No. 1 dual-threat quarterback in the country, according to Rivals.
+He had thrown for over 300 yards in each of A&M's previous two games before the Auburn contest.

 King entered 2022 as the team’s starter but was replaced by Johnson as the team’s No. 1 QB in the third game of the season.
 Johnson started the fourth and fifth games of the season but suffered a hand injury against Mississippi State that caused him to miss the rest of the season.
 King — who transferred to Georgia Tech after the season — ended up playing in six games last season, while Weigman appeared in five games and Johnson played in four.